 To activate the tickets, you'll need everyone in your party to join you and your valid military ID.

-If you haven't linked your tickets to your My Disney Experience account the bring them with you.
+If you haven't linked your tickets to your My Disney Experience account then bring them with you.

 Personally, I bring mine anyway, even if they are linked, on that first day – just in case.

-It's incredibly important to bring your military ID.
+It's incredibly important to bring your valid military ID.

 If you have Magic Bands: